 The CDM includes multiple tabs, each one of which opens importers that are used to enter specific local data.
-These tabs and importers are:
+These tabs and importers include the following:

 - Meteorology

 - Source Type Population

 - Age Distribution

 - Vehicle Type VMT

 - Average Speed Distribution

 - Road Type Distribution

 - Ramp Fraction

-- Fuel Supply
+- Fuels (separate Fuel Supply and Fuel Formulation tabs in MOVES2010)

-- I/M Program
+- I/M Programs

+- Zone (in MOVES2010b, Custom Domain only)

+- Generic Importer (in MOVES2010a and MOVES2010b)

+- Fuel Type and Technology (in MOVES2010b only)

 Each of the importers allows the user to create an import template file with required data field names and with some key fields populated.
-The user then edits this template to add specific local data with a spreadsheet application or other tool, and imports the data files into MOVES.
+The user then edits this template to add specific local data with a spreadsheet application or other tool and imports the data files into MOVES.
 In some importers, there is also the option to export default data from the MOVES database in order to review it.
-Once the user determines that the default data are accurate and applicable to the particular project, or determines that the default data need to be changed and makes those changes, the user then imports that data into MOVES.
+Once the user determines that the default data are accurate and applicable to the particular project or determines that the default data need to be changed and makes those changes, the user then imports that data into MOVES.
 Details of the mechanics of using the data importers are provided in the MOVES User Guide.
 Guidance for the use of these importers for SIPs and regional conformity analyses is given below.
+Earlier versions of this guidance indicated that for Emissions Rates runs, some of the activity inputs in the CDM are placeholders and/or are not used, since an emissions inventory is calculated outside of the MOVES model.
+However, these inputs do in fact impact the calculated emissions rates, and reasonable activity inputs are important even though activity data will be applied outside of MOVES to calculate an inventory.
+Vehicle activity inputs are important because they are used by MOVES to calculate the relative amounts of running activity, activity, which in turn affects the rates for start, evaporative and extended idle.
+As a general rule, users should input accurate activity for the scenario being modeled regardless of whether MOVES is being used in Inventory or Emissions Rates mode.